- Home

 Broomes Island

-A new playground will be installed at Broomes Island Park in the fall of 2023.
-It will replace the outdated play equipment and goes beyond ADA requirements to allow children with different mobility, neurological, and intellectual needs to play freely.
-The inclusive playground will feature new swings, a spiral slide, two glide slides, a ribbon climber, a rock climber, a beanstalk climber, and several tactile inserts.
-In addition, several new benches will flank the play area.
+A new playground was installed at Broomes Island Park in November of 2023.
+It replaces the outdated play equipment and goes beyond ADA requirements to allow children with different mobility, neurological, and intellectual needs to play freely.
+The inclusive playground features new swings, a spiral slide, two glide slides, a ribbon climber, a rock climber, a beanstalk climber, and several tactile inserts.
+In addition, several new benches flank the play area.